Bonjour! Parelez Vous Anglais?

 Yes, the world’s largest museum ‘The Louvre’ is located there and is mainly famous for the iconic painting of the Mona Lisa but apart from that there is a plethora of old monuments in Paris be it Notre Dame Cathedral, Arc de Triomphe, Place de la Concorde, Palace of Versailles etc. All these monuments will take you back in time to the royal period of France.

-I also visited the food capital of France ‘Lyon’ which is also the third-largest city in France.
+I also visited the food capital of France ‘Lyon’, the third-largest city in France.
 Lyon too has many tourist sites to offer but is more popular for its culinary tourism and if you are a big-time foodie you should definitely visit this city when you are in France.

 I know people often get into a dilemma of choosing between a mountain and a beach destination so I can advise you here as well I visited both kinds of places there and the best part is that these places are not very far from each other.